 Marcus: Eh, don't mention it.
 I've gotta teach somebody to tell these stories when I'm gone.
 Might as well be you.

 Shade is a surprising gleam of honesty in the Crapsack World of Pandora.
-He's clearly insane and will creep out players in the beginning of the Captain Scarlett DLC with his frantic desire to be "friends with you", and you'll most likely be happy to be rid of him and quickly enamored with Scarlett's Affably Evil cheerfulness.
-However, when she inevitably betrays you by sending the a small army after you, the first thing that happens after is Shade quickly calling you up with clear worry that you've been attacked, tells you where Captain Scarlett has run off to, and suggests that for your own sake, you settle things by pumping her with bullets.
+He's clearly insane and may creep out some players in the beginning of the Captain Scarlett DLC with his frantic desire to be "friends with you", and you'll most likely be happy to be rid of him and quickly enamored with Scarlett's Affably Evil cheerfulness.
+However, when she inevitably betrays you by sending a small army after you, the first thing that happens after is Shade quickly calling you up with clear worry that you've been attacked, tells you where Captain Scarlett has run off to, and suggests that for your own sake, you settle things by pumping her with bullets.
 In a world full of dangerous lunatics and clearly distrustful characters, Shade honestly considers you his friend and is truly concerned for you.

 Mr. Torgue, the epitome of Testosterone Poisoning himself, saying "Also, you should treat Moxxi nice!
 NOTHING IS MORE BADASS THAN TREATING A WOMAN WITH RESPECT!"